-Gobin Memorial United Methodist Church is a community committed to radical welcome and hospitality.
+Gobin Church is a community committed to radical welcome and hospitality.
 There are no limits to God’s love, and the people of Gobin seek to model that love in the way they welcome people…all people.
-It is for this reason that Gobin Memorial is a member of the Reconciling Ministries Network.
+It is for this reason that Gobin is a member of the Reconciling Ministries Network.
 You can read more about RMN at their website here.
 But here are the basics:

 Reconciling Ministries Network mobilizes United Methodists of all sexual orientations and gender identities to transform our Church and world into the full expression of Christ’s inclusive love.

 Reconciling Ministries Network envisions a renewed and vibrant Wesleyan movement that is biblically and theologically centered.
 As committed disciples of Jesus Christ, the Reconciling Ministries Network strives to transform the world by living out the Gospel’s teachings of grace, love, justice and inclusion for all of God’s children.